-- A. Are students in the film held accountable for their academic and personal choices? - B. What kinds of choices did students in the film face? - C. What kind of choices do students your age face? - D. What do you think about sharing homework?
-Is it cheating? - E. What did you notice about school rules and expectations in the film? - F. What did the teacher mean when he said "The morals of the friendship are always going to trump the morals of the classroom?"
+- A. Are students in the film held accountable for their academic and personal choices? - B. What choices do students in the film face?
+What choices do students your age face? - C. What do you think about sharing homework?
+Is it cheating? - D. What do you notice about school rules and expectations in the film? - E. What does the teacher mean when he says, "The morals of the friendship are always going to trump the morals of the classroom."
 Do you agree?